experiandataquality/aperture-data-studio-sdk/best-practices.md

 ## Best practices

 ### One custom step per jar
 It is recommended that you bundle one custom step per JAR.
+This will simplify the process of updating or removing a single custom step.
+And it will also promote security by isolation.
+A problematic custom step can be easily detected and isolated without affecting after custom step.

 ### Fat jar
 Bundle the custom step in a fat jar where all dependencies are bundled into a single jar.
+This allow custom step to use specific version of libraries without affecting other custom step.
 For more details, [read this](README.md#class-isolation).

 ### Progress bar handling